 Why You Need Intellectual Property Protection and How to Get It

-Now that we have an idea of what intellectual property rights are, it’s a good idea to look at why they’re important and how you get them.
+Now that we know what intellectual property rights are, we should consider why they’re important and how you get them.

 Keep Your Ideas

-When you come up with a great, original idea for a product or service, you should protect it so others can’t steal it and use it for their own gain.
-Using copyrights, trademarks and patents stops competitors from using your idea without your consent and effectively grants you ownership of it.
+When you come up with a great, original idea for a product or service, you should protect it so others can’t steal it and use it for their gain.
+Using copyrights, trademarks and patents stops competitors from using your idea without your consent and effectively grants you ownership.

 Protect Business Growth

-If you’re a small business, it’s even more important to protect any unique products or services you own.
-If a competitor comes along and steals your idea it could directly affect your market share and you could lose revenue.
+If you’re a small business, protecting any unique products or services you own is even more important.
+If a competitor comes along and steals your idea, it could directly affect your market share, and you could lose revenue.

-Losing market share just when your business is starting can signal the end if you don’t do something about it.
-Remember, if you have legal protection over your intellectual property, no-one is checking to make sure someone isn’t infringing it, so it’s completely down to you.
+Losing market share just when your business starts can signal the end if you don’t do something about it.
+Remember, if you have legal protection over your intellectual property, no one is checking to make sure someone isn’t infringing it, so it’s completely down to you.

 How to Get Intellectual Property Protection

 Copyright doesn’t require you to do anything, as it automatically applies.
-It doesn’t apply to the idea itself, however, just to the means by which you put the idea into operation e.g. brochures, presentations, websites, flyers, etc.
+It doesn’t apply to the idea itself, however, just to how you put the idea into operation, e.g. brochures, presentations, websites, flyers, etc.

 When Does the Use of Intellectual Property Become Illegal?

-As we’ve mentioned in previous sections, copyright is an unregistered, automatic right which means you don’t have to apply for it.
-It comes into effect as soon as something that can be protected is created and ‘fixed’ in some way (on paper, on film, on the internet, etc.)
+As we’ve mentioned in previous sections, copyright is an unregistered, automatic right, so you don’t have to apply for it.
+It comes into effect as soon as something that can be protected is created, and ‘fixed’ in some way (on paper, film, the internet, etc.)

-Deliberate infringement of copyright, such as taking and using a copy of something a person created, can be treated as a criminal offence.
-If you’re aware of someone stealing your copyrighted work, you can involve the police or trading standards.
+Deliberate copyright infringement, such as taking and using a copy of something a person created, can be treated as a criminal offence.
+If you know someone is stealing your copyrighted work, you can involve the police or trading standards.

-However, because copyright-based industries have to deal with this all the time, many of them have formed organisations that work in collaboration with the police or trading standards departments.
+However, because copyright-based industries have to deal with this all the time, many have formed organisations that collaborate with the police or trading standards departments.
 These organisations sometimes undertake criminal prosecutions.